kevinmiguet-wm/book-notes/Our past experiences shape our financial decisions.md

-You can read a lot about finance, some
+You can read a lot about finance, some decisions will be shaped by your experiences, even